 This class will teach you the basics about food preparation, nutrition and the role that food plays in our lives.
-We will cover topics such as personal and food safety, kitchen basics, various aspects of nutrition, and much more.
+We will cover topics such as personal and food safety, kitchen basics, various aspects of careers working with food and nutrition, and much more.
 You will have the opportunity to practice your skills in the kitchen throughout the semester.